alexisvafiadis/Bug-Images-Data-Analysis-And-Type-Classification/README.md

 ## Project Structure

-The project is organized into several folders and files:

 - **Root Folder**: Contains Jupyter notebooks documenting the different steps of the project.
 Each file is named according to the step it corresponds to:
   - `1_data_extraction.ipynb`: Data extraction and cleaning.